EU Customs Procedures: The 5 Main Options for Importers

 Transit procedures

 T1 (external transit) — for non-EU goods moving through the EU without being released for free circulation.
-For example, Chinese goods arriving at Rotterdam port destined for Switzerland might transit through Germany under T1 without paying EU duty.
+For example, Chinese goods arriving at Rotterdam destined for Switzerland might transit through Germany under T1 without paying EU duty.

 T2 (internal transit) — for EU goods moving through non-EU territory.
 For example, goods moving from France to Italy through Switzerland would use T2 to maintain their EU status.